phramz/dimple/README.md

     )

     container := dimple.New(context.Background()).
-        // let's add our favorite time format as parameter to the container so other services can pick it up Add(dimple.Param(ParamTimeFormat, time.Kitchen)).
+        // let's add our favorite time format as parameter to the container so other
+		// services can pick it up.
+        Add(dimple.Param(ParamTimeFormat, time.Kitchen)).

-        // we can just add an anonymous function as factory for our "logger" service since it does not depend on other services
+        // we can just add an anonymous function as factory for our "logger" service
+		// since it does not depend on other services
         // and therefore does not need any context Add(dimple.Service(ServiceLogger, dimple.WithFn(func() any {
             logger := logrus.New()